 And in one of the screenplay’s big flaws, it never gives any indication that Mary was ever interested in meeting Mark’s father or anyone else in his family, even though Mark works with his father, who presumably lives nearby.
 Viewers will have to assume that Mary is just too self-absorbed to bother with meeting any of Mark’s loved ones.
 And based on her actions throughout this entire story, that assessment is accurate.

 By contrast, Mark has met the two relatives of Mary who are shown in the movie: Mary’s younger sister Tori (played by Sofia Bryant), who is the drummer in Mary’s band, and Mary’s aunt Carol (played by Lea Thompson, in a cameo), who is depicted as a cynical, eccentric, queer woman with years of experiences as a swinger.
-Unlike Mary, Tori is down-to-earth and isn’t caught up in trying to look like she’s the queen of the progessive hipsters.
+Unlike Mary, Tori is down-to-earth and isn’t caught up in trying to look like she’s the queen of the progressive hipsters.
 Mark admits that Carol intimidates him, but he gets along with Tori just fine.

 Tori and Mary briefly discuss their mother in one scene that gives no insight into how long their mother has been dead or her cause of death.
-It’s hinted that their mother was also a progressive liberal, but Tori and Mary believe that their mother probably would have hated Mark and his unflattering moustache.
+It’s hinted that their mother (who was Carol’s sister) was also a progressive liberal, but Tori and Mary believe that their mother probably would have hated Mark and his unflattering moustache.
 Maybe this conversation is this movie’s way of saying that even Mary and Tori’s dead mother would know what a mistake it was for Mark and Mary to get married.

-Tori and Mary are such a part of each other’s small social circle that Tori ends up dating one of Mark’s two best friends who are shown in the movie.
+Mary and Tori are such a part of each other’s small social circle that Tori ends up dating one of Mark’s two best friends who are shown in the movie.
 Tori’s boyfriend is AJ (played by Matt Shively), who’s kind of a stereotypical meathead.
 AJ identifies as straight.
 Mark’s other best friend is Kyle (played by Nik Dodani), who’s kind of a stereotypical sassy queer guy.
 Kyle identifies as bisexual.
 And apparently, Mary’s social circle consists of her husband, her band and her husband’s two best friends.

 And that’s why Mark and Mary use a dating app called Crush’d to meet potential new sex partners.
-They even take photos of each other for their online profile pics, in a photo session montage that’s supposed to Mark and Mary look adorable.
+They even take photos of each other for their online profile pics, in a photo session montage that’s supposed to make Mark and Mary look adorable.
 It comes across as trying too hard.

 Mark suggests this photo session after he’s alarmed to see the original profile pic that Mary wanted for herself: Mary licking a large knife that appears to have blood on it.
 Mary thinks she looks hot and unique in that pose.
 Lindsay Lohan did that whole “look at me, I’m licking a large knife” gimmick back in 2007.
 Get over yourself.

-For a movie about a married couple navigating a swinger lifestyle, it’s somewhat ironic that the funniest scenes in the movie aren’t even about Mark and Mary as a couple.
+For a comedy film about a married couple navigating a swinger lifestyle, it’s somewhat ironic that the funniest scenes in the movie aren’t even about Mark and Mary as a couple.
 Some of the best comedic scenes in the movie are with AJ and Kyle, as they have bickering banter when they’re by themselves.
 Sometimes AJ and Kyle act more like a married couple than Mark and Mary do.

 Fair warning to anyone who hates hearing the derogatory slur that’s used the most against gay/queer men: There’s a scene where Kyle says that “f” word several times, and he says he’s allowed because he’s part of the LGBTQ community.
 It’s not the best scene between AJ and Kyle.
 And frankly, hearing that word used so gratiutously is not funny.
 There are other scenes with AJ and Kyle that are much better-written and should get big laughs.

 Someone who’s a lot less endearing is Lana, who identifies as queer and has the maturity of a 12-year-old.
 There’s a scene that’s a comedic dud where Lana gets into an argument with a next-door neighbor named Chris (played by Joe Lo Truglio), who’s upset because the band is rehearsing too loudly.
 It’s a valid complaint, especially since this band is terrible.
 Instead of being reasonable about it, Lana just shouts, “Fuck you!”
-It turns into a shouting match where Chris and Lana shout “Fuck you” back and forth for way too long.
+It turns into a shouting match where Chris and Lana yell “Fuck you” back and forth for way too long.
 It’s tedious and lazy screenwriting.

 The movie is divided into chapters introduced by cutesy and colorful graphics that look like something from a 1990s mumblecore movie that was influenced by the 1970s.
 It’s all so self-consciously twee.
 But it’s overly staged when so much of this movie is just gutter-mouthed and raunchy.
-And there’s nothing inherently wrong with wanting to be romantic and vulgar, but not many films can successfully achieve a balance of being both.
+There’s nothing inherently wrong with wanting to be romantic and vulgar, but not many films can successfully achieve a balance of being both.

 “Mark, Mary & Some Other People” follows this trope too, although one mid-credits scene is a half-hearted and very tame attempt to distance the movie from that trope.
 Let’s put it this way: The movie spends a lot more screen time making it clear that Mary has sex with other women, while making it very ambiguous if Mark actually goes through with his promise to have sex with a man during a threesome.